Find out everything you need to know about installing wood burners and new hot water cylinders.

 When you apply for a building consent via Objective Build, you’ll need to provide:

-- a copy of Certificate of Title or rates invoice
+• a copy of the property Certificate of Title or rates invoice

-- a floor plan of the building that clearly shows the proposed location of the heater unit and adjacent rooms, doors and windows (for free standing fires only).
-See the sample plan for details required
+• floor plan of the building that clearly shows the proposed location of the heater unit and adjacent rooms, doors, and windows.
+If your home has multiple levels please provide floor plans for each level and show stairways.

 Contact details